Festivejelly/TurnCNC/README.md

 # TurnCNC
 Modern CNC controller for lathes with automatic backlash compensation, tool library management, threading, and comprehensive G-code support.

-## Based on NanoELS
+## Acknowledgments

-This project is a fork of the excellent [NanoELS](https://github.com/kachurovskiy/nanoels) by [kachurovskiy](https://github.com/kachurovskiy).
-We've extended it with:
+This project was inspired by and incorporates concepts from the excellent [NanoELS](https://github.com/kachurovskiy/nanoels) by [@kachurovskiy](https://github.com/kachurovskiy).

+Key enhancements include:
-- Multi-tool support with offset management
+* Multi-tool support with offset management
-- Enhanced G-code compatibility (G10, G33 threading, G92, etc.)
+* Enhanced G-code compatibility (G10, G33 threading, G92, etc.)
-- Tool management system
+* Tool management system
+* Automatic backlash compensation
-- Focus on CNC operation vs. traditional ELS
+* Focus on CNC operation vs. traditional ELS

 Huge thanks to the original author for creating such a solid foundation!

 ## License

-This project maintains the same license as the original NanoELS project.
+MIT License - see [LICENSE](LICENSE) file for details.